Abecid/abecid.github.io/_posts/2026-07-28-gpu-systems-for-modern-ai.md

 {% include figure.liquid path="assets/img/blogs/gpu-systems/fusion.svg" mobile_path="assets/img/blogs/gpu-systems/fusion-mobile.svg" alt="Three separate operations read and write global memory six times.
 A fused operation keeps intermediates on chip, leaving one input read and one output write." caption="Scalar a, b; FP32.
 Ideal traffic: 24N → 8N bytes; caches can reduce HBM traffic." width=900 height=476 mobile_width=390 mobile_height=465 zoomable=true avoid_scaling=true %}

 A fused kernel keeps those values in registers and writes only the final result.
 For $N$ elements, the ideal FP32 array traffic falls from **24N to 8N bytes**, and three launches become one.
-Cache hits can reduce the actual HBM savings, while excessive register use can erase them through **spills**—storing excess working values in device memory.
+Cache hits can reduce the actual HBM savings, while excessive register use can erase them through **spills**, which store excess working values in device memory.
 Compare against the framework compiler and vendor libraries first; they may already perform this fusion.
 [Fused softmax](https://triton-lang.org/main/getting-started/tutorials/02-fused-softmax.html) applies the same idea to a reduction: load a row, compute its statistics and normalization on chip, and write once.

 ### Occupancy: leave enough independent work to hide waiting

 A warp can stall while waiting for memory or a previous instruction.
 The SM can issue work from another ready warp during that wait. **Occupancy** measures resident warps relative to the hardware maximum; it tells us how much of that potential parallelism is available.
 Blocks consume registers and shared memory, so a larger tile or a more heavily fused kernel can reduce the number of blocks that fit on an SM.

-This creates a trade-off between **reuse and concurrency**.
+This creates a tradeoff between **reuse and concurrency**.
 A larger tile may run faster despite lower occupancy because it avoids repeated HBM reads.
 It may also run slower because too few independent warps remain, or because registers spill into memory.
-Choose tile sizes by measuring the resulting kernel, then use register, shared-memory, and stall counters to explain the result.
+Choose tile sizes by measuring the resulting kernel, then use register, shared memory, and stall counters to explain the result.
 Occupancy alone does not tell you which choice is faster.
 [CUDA resource usage](https://docs.nvidia.com/cuda/cuda-c-best-practices-guide/#occupancy).

 ## 4. Use lower precision